 Also, some of Schwab’s mutual funds are actively managed, which as I mentioned above is more efficiently held within an IRA.
 And you very well might prefer to have a human manager overseeing certain strategies rather than buy a fund that simply follows an index.

-Lastly, some Schwab mutual funds have more significant tax consequences than others.
+Some Schwab mutual funds have more significant tax consequences than others.
 Some produce a significant amount of interest income, while others trade heavily and, as a result, make short-term capital gains distributions—both of which are taxed at ordinary income rates.
-But owning these funds in a tax-deferred account such as an IRA allows you to kick the tax can down the road—preferably until retirement, when your tax rates might be lower.
+In a taxable account, these would be taxable events that you’d pay for each year.
+But money stashed in tax-advantaged accounts like an IRA grows tax-free, so you get all of the performance of these funds without the year-to-year tax hits.

 What Is a Mutual Fund?